-Leading up to this year's draft, in which Thompson currently has nine picks, we will look at his best and worst selections in each round.
+Leading up to this year's draft, in which Thompson currently has nine selections, we will look at his best and worst selections in each round.

 We'll start at the bottom and work our way up.
-So far, we've looked at the seventh, sixth, fifth, fourth and third rounds.
+So far, we've looked at the seventh, sixth rounds and fifth rounds.

 By position: Tackles 3, guards 2, safeties 2, cornerbacks 2, receivers 1, running backs 1, defensive tackles 1, defensive ends 1, linebackers 1.